SisyphusZheng/preact-www/content/zh/guide/v10/api-reference.md

 ---
-title: API 参考
+title: API Reference
-description: '了解 Preact 模块导出的所有函数'
+description: 'Learn more about all exported functions of the Preact module'
 ---

 # API 参考